 Harrogate Integrated Facilities has been awarded the very significant sum of £14 million for works to reduce the carbon footprint of Harrogate District Hospital by 1,100 tonnes per year.

-The works will be carried out by Harrogate Integrated Facilities (HIF) in partnership Imtech and its specialist energy performance business, Breathe.
+The works will be carried out by Harrogate Integrated Facilities (HIF) in partnership with Imtech and its specialist energy performance business, Breathe.

 The funding is going towards an air source heat pump, which extracts heat from the air which can then be used to provide heating and hot water across the site, reducing the consumption of natural gas.